-If you have object groups that use isolation keys (formerly called partition keys) to separate the indexed data for an object group into different slices, the Refinery views that you create can use those isolation keys to control the visibility of data for the view.
-Scoping the view to one or more isolation keys also offers a performance advantage for the users who query within that isolation slice, by eliminating work to scan any data associated with all other isolation slices.
+If you created object groups that use isolation keys (formerly called partition keys) to separate the indexed data for the group, the Refinery views that you create can use those same isolation keys to restrict the data visibility and results to one or more isolation keys.
+Scoping the view to one or more isolation keys also offers a performance advantage for the users who query within specific isolation slices, by eliminating work for the data associated with all other isolation slices.

 To create a view with an isolation key visibility rule:

 - Follow the standard instructions to create a view.
 Go to Refinery and then click Create View.